RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 Liang  : 113
 Rens   : 112

+Sadly I lost but it was fun to do this game with my friends.
+Some questions really made no sense, but it was still fun discussing about them.
+I learned a lot about how close countries are very different.
+And that every country is looked at very differently by every other country.

 ### 6. Requirements and design
 We try to get as much feedback as possible from our stakeholder.
 We try to meet every week, so we can improve our product as much as possible.
 Bert (our stakeholder) gives us feedback.
 For example our heatmap.
 We used a date and time picker to select a specific date and time for the heatmap to show the data of that specific date and time.
 Afther feedback from Bert we are now using a slider to pick the time and a date picker for the date.
 This is just an example of how we process the given feedback to improve our product.
 Let's take another example.
 At first we would have the lowest sensor value as the lowest point in the legend and the highest sensor value as the highest point in the legend.
 Afther feedback from Bert we now have a minimum value and a maximum value in the legend, the problem was that if the lowest sensor value was 24 degrees, the color in the legend would have been green... this could give users a wrong indication of how warm it is
 |![temperature_distribution](https://user-images.githubusercontent.com/58734636/164425656-3a2769cb-121b-4ede-a318-0d91b53e7a28.png)|